 The free tool is limited to 350 characters.
-However, if you are willing to sign up with Ginger, you can get a far more robust Google Chrome extension for free.
+However, if you are willing to sign up for the Ginger grammar checker, you can get a far more robust Google Chrome extension for free.
 This will give you access to the Ginger Writer app, where you can copy and paste your text to find any errors.

 Ginger has a mobile app, Ginger Keyboard, to catch spelling mistakes in texts, emails (Outlook, Gmail, etc.), and social media posts.
 It works with MS Word, but not Google Docs.

 Pros of Ginger

 - It provides translations for over 40 languages, allowing you to communicate in multiple languages.

 - The free version includes three writing tools— an editing window with translations, a dictionary, and a thesaurus.